 Labour rights are the rules of the game in the world of work.
 These are the rights that workers can claim in their relation to their employer; these rights have to guarantee they enjoy humane working conditions and a living wage.
-Above all, they should enjoy the freedom of association and the right to collective bargaining to improve their working conditions.
+Above all, they should have the freedom to organise and to negotiate collectively to improve their working conditions.

 The global economy is increasingly putting these labour rights under pressure.
-Global supply chains do not stick to national borders and the larger part of the chain is often located where wages, labour rights and conditions are the worst.
-Trade unions and social movements work consciously together in alliances and across borders, in solidarity with present and future generations, to respond to this issue and to strengthen the application of labour rights in the global supply chains.
+Global production chains do not stick to national borders and the larger part of the chain is often located where wages, labour rights and conditions are the worst.
+Trade unions and social movements work consciously together in alliances and across borders, in solidarity with current and future generations, to respond to this issue and to strengthen the application of labour rights in the global supply chains.